keelefi/learning-guile/README.md

 ## 03 - Call C functions from the script file

 In the third exercise, we add a function in the C program and call that function from the script file.

+## 04 - SRFI-9 Records

+In the fourth exercise, we add SRFI-9 Records into the script file.